AdobeDocs/acrobat-services-learn.en/help/usecases/automatelegalworkflows.md

   }
 ```

-The more efficient method for getting notifications when updates are changed is via Webhooks, which you can learn more about [here](https://opensource.adobe.com/acrobat-sign/developer_guide/webhookapis.html) and a full list of available webhook events are available [here](https://opensource.adobe.com/acrobat-sign/developer_guide/webhookevents.html).
+The more efficient method for getting notifications when updates are changed is via Webhooks, which you can learn more about [here](https://opensource.adobe.com/acrobat-sign/developer_guide/webhookapis.html.

 ## Store a signed document